lob/logger-go/README.md

 * timestamp
 * nanoseconds

-Logs will always be written to stdout.
+Logs be written to stdout by default.
 The package ships with a global logger so you can easily emit logs without having to instantiate a logger.
+This default logger will always write to stdout.

 ```go
 logger.Info("Hello, world!", logger.Data{"fun": "things"})